 - Urinary tract infection.
 This infection can make it difficult for your child to control urination.
 Signs and symptoms may include bed-wetting, daytime accidents, frequent urination, red or pink urine, and pain during urination.

 - Sleep apnea.
 Sometimes bed-wetting is a sign of obstructive sleep apnea, a condition in which the child's breathing is interrupted during sleep — often due to inflamed or enlarged tonsils or adenoids.
-Other signs and symptoms may include snoring, frequent ear and sinus infections, sore throat, or daytime drowsiness.
+Other signs and symptoms may include snoring and daytime drowsiness.

 - Diabetes.
 For a child who's usually dry at night, bed-wetting may be the first sign of diabetes.
 Other signs and symptoms may include passing large amounts of urine at once, increased thirst, fatigue and weight loss in spite of a good appetite.